 8-1, Part 4: Monitoring CanZinc has identified many different plans, programs, and commitments for monitoring Project effects on water during construction and operation.
 CanZinc will amalgamate these plans, programs, and commitments, to the extent feasible and practical, so that water monitoring is consolidated and coordinated.
 The Review Board understands that for operational purposes, CanZinc may wish to keep certain aspects of water monitoring separate.
 The Review Board encourages the developer to consolidate where it can, in order to simplify the number of plans to create and report on.
 The Review Board considers that this may be relevant to the following commitments (Appendix C): #55, #93, #94, #211, #212, #217, #218, and #239, among others.
 Regarding ongoing monitoring at hydrometric stations, Parks Canada and the Mackenzie Valley Land and Water Board will review and approve monitoring plans, through the water licenses, and determine if and when ongoing monitoring can be phased out.
-CanZinc PCA reviewed draft plan and provided comments to CZN on December 14th 2020.
-CNZ has not yet resubmitted updated draft which address PCA concerns.
-Once PCA receives the updated plans we will review and submit new comments if deficiencies persist.
-Plans must be submitted to PCA for approval 90 days prior to commencement of any project activities.
+CanZinc WL Schedule 4: 5.
+Water Monitoring Plan Parks Canada conditionally approved CZN's phase 1 Water Monitoring Plan on March 25, 2022.
+Parks Canada is working with CZN to finalize the plan.
 8-1, Part 5: Adaptive management As part of the water monitoring program(s), CanZinc will establish and implement an adaptive management framework that satisfies the requirements of Appendix B. This will include thresholds and actions that will be developed and adapted using all available baseline information, effects monitoring results, and Traditional Knowledge and will consider ways to coordinate or compliment Aboriginal monitoring initiatives (see Measure 15-4).
 CanZinc WL Schedule 4: 5.
-Water Monitoring Plan PCA reviewed draft plan and provided comments to CZN on December 14th 2020.
-CNZ has not yet resubmitted updated draft which address PCA concerns.
-Once PCA receives the updated plans we will review and submit new comments if deficiencies persist.
-Plans must be submitted to PCA for approval 90 days prior to commencement of any project activities.
-Measure 9-1: Effects mitigation, baseline data, management for the Sundog Creek diversion Chapter 9.
+Water Monitoring Plan Parks Canada conditionally approved CZN's phase 1 Water Monitoring Plan on March 25, 2022.
+Parks Canada is working with CZN to finalize the plan.
+Chapter 9.
 Fish and Fish Habitat 9-1 Part 1: Introduction In order to prevent significant adverse impacts on fish and fish habitat, CanZinc will design, construct and operate the Sundog Creek diversion channel in a way that is protective of fish and fish habitat and ensures the ecological and hydraulic effectiveness of the diversion.
-Toward this end, CanZinc will develop a Sundog Creek Diversion Plan to: a) Mitigate and minimize potential adverse effects on fish and fish habitat from the Sundog Creek diversion through appropriate and protective channel design, and by using all available best practices during construction and operation of the channel. b) Collect baseline data necessary to design, construct and maintain the diversion channel in a way that is protective of fish and fish habitat throughout the life of the Project.
+Toward this end, CanZinc will develop a Sundog Creek Diversion Plan to: a) Mitigate and minimize potential adverse effects on fish and fish habitat from the Sundog Creek diversion through appropriate and protective channel design, and by using all available best practices during construction and operation of the channel. b) Collect baseline data necessary to design, construct and maintain the diversion channel in a way that is protective of fish and fish habitat throughout the life of the Project. c) Monitor for project-related effects on physical and biological characteristics relevant to the maintenance of effective fish habitat and ecological integrity and to ensure that mitigations are operational and effective.
 CanZinc Sundog Creek Diversion is no longer part of construction plans.
 Instead roadway will be tucked in along steep valley wall with appropriate hardening.
 Baseline data requirements and approval of detailed design are same as for other project components and will be included in the appropriate management and design plans.
 Detailed design is not yet complete.
 Construction on the ASR has not started.